Tag Archives: 4D

 3D & 4D Solids using Quaternion Weyl Orbits from Coxeter-Dynkin Geometric Group Theory

-Click here to view the presentation.
+Click here to view the Powerpoint presentation.

-This is a cloud based .ppt version.
-These show code and output from my VisibLie-E8 tool generating all Platonic, Archimedean and Catalan 3D solids (including known and a few new 4D polychora from my discovery of the E8->H4 folding matrix) from quaternions given their Weyl Orbits.
+It shows code and output from my VisibLie-E8 tool generating all Platonic, Archimedean and Catalan 3D solids (including known and a few new 4D polychora from my discovery of the E8->H4 folding matrix) from quaternions given their Weyl Orbits.

 If you don’t want to use the interactive Powerpoint, here is the PDF version.